You’ve probably heard of the term “oil-pulling,” which is an alternative method to improve the health of the teeth and mouth.

 Work your way up to 20 minutes as you get used to it.
 Lastly, there may also be occasional gagging in some individuals.

-This can easily be addressed by using a bit less oil and leaning your head forward as your swish.
+This can easily be addressed by using a bit less oil and leaning your head forward as you wish.
 You may also heat the oil a little to make it thinner and more liquid.

 How long before I see results?